wazuh/wazuh-chef/README.md

 cookbook 'wazuh_elastic', github: 'https://github.com/wazuh/wazuh-chef.git', rel: 'cookbooks/wazuh_elastic'
 ```

-You can specify tags, branches and revisions.
+You can specify tags, branches, and revisions.
 More info on https://docs.chef.io/berkshelf.html

 #### Secrets

-The following describes how to define the needed json files to generate an encrypted data bag.
+The following describes how to define the needed JSON files to generate an encrypted data bag.

-**Important**: If api user secret is declared will be installed.
-Otherwise the default user will be foo:bar.
-Also if logstash_certificate secret is not created, empty logstash.crt will be created.
-Remember that whatever options you choose, the logstash ssl protocol is disabled by default.
+**Important**: If API user secret is declared will be installed.
+Otherwise, the default user will be *foo:bar*.
+Also if *logstash_certificate* secret is not generated, empty *logstash.crt* will be created.
+Remember that whatever options you choose, the Logstash SSL protocol is disabled by default.

 ##### api.json

-Contains the username and password that will be installed for Wazuh API authentication.
+It contains the username and password that will be installed for Wazuh API authentication.
 Is required by the manager.

-Example of json before encryption:
+Example of JSON before encryption:

 ```json
 {